 Pharmacies will be easily able to manage all their inventory from a single screen.
 It is handy since even a small chemist shop has a lot of things in their store.
 The ability to manage everything is something every pharmacist dreams of!

-Till now, small businesses and shop owners were deprived of even simple analytic tools.
+Till now, small businesses and shop owners have been deprived of even simple analytic tools.
 If you decide to work with an app, they might empower you with advanced analytical tools that enable you to view information such as the demographic of the buyers, what they buy the most, etc. You will also be able to track orders of your customers and ensure that they are delivered safely.

 Another perk of partnering up with such an app is that the pharmacies will be able to chat with the app administrators and customers alike.
 In case of any discrepancies, the customer can talk to the pharmacy owner and resolve the issue quickly.